nodejs/node/BUILDING.md

 export CXX="ccache c++"  # add to ~/.zshrc or other shell config file
 ```

-This will allow for near-instantaneous rebuilds even when switching branches.
+This will allow for near-instantaneous rebuilds when switching branches back
+and forth that were built with cache.

 When modifying only the JS layer in `lib`, it is possible to externally load it
 without modifying the executable: